 9. Las Palmas de Gran Canaria

 Sometimes simply called Las Palmas, Palmas de Gran Canaria is the capital of Gran Canaria, an island in the Atlantic Ocean.
-While this city is the ninth largest city in Spain, it is the fifth most populous urban area in the country.
+While this city is the ninth-largest city in Spain, it is the fifth most populous urban area in the country.
 The city is located on the northeastern coast of Gran Canaria, off the coast of Morocco.
-The 381,223 citizens of Los Palmas de Gran Canaria endure a hot, desert climate, with an average temperature all year of about 70 degrees Fahrenheit.
+The 381,223 citizens of Los Palmas de Gran Canaria endure a hot, desert climate, with an average temperature, of about 70 degrees Fahrenheit (ca. 21 °C).